Lee Sin Build Guide by Fruity28

 Don't even worry about Parrrley harass.
 Your Iron Will sustain will keep you at full health or close and Gangplank will run out of mana sooner or later.

 I hate this guy so much, but with the recent early game nerf and the late game buff he's now a lot easier to deal with.
 Never underestimate him though.
-Max your Iron Will first.
+Max your Iron Will/ Tempest first based on preference and play style.
+(Ie: if your being more of a team player max Iron Will so you have health to teleport gank with.)

-Once you get Wriggle's Lantern you pretty much win lane, Just farm and when ever he tries to harass you with Decisive Strike try to double tap Iron Will before it to block a good portion of his damage. (if you press Alt-W it will instantly activate Iron Will on yourself.
+Once you get Giant's Belt/ Warden's Mail or both the lane gets very easy for you.
+Just farm and when ever he tries to harass you with Decisive Strike try to double tap Iron Will before it to block a good portion of his damage. (if you press Alt-W it will instantly activate Iron Will on yourself.
 You then just have to press W again.)

 Shes very powerful and has a lot of sustain, but early game (I mean levels 1, 2, and 3) you completely crush her in damage.
 Try to abuse that.